Concert residency: History

 Celine Dion revitalized residencies in the 21st century, with the resounding success of her A New Day... residency between 2003 and 2007.
 In 2011, she would begin another successful run at Caesars Palace, with a contract through 2019.
 Her residencies introduced a new form of theatrical entertainment; with a fusion of song, choral ensemble, orchestral accompaniment, performance art, innovative stage craft, state-of-the-art technology, and even a tribute to her friend and idol, Michael Jackson, Dion managed to popularize the Las Vegas residency as a desirable way for top artists to essentially tour in place, letting their most dedicated fans come to them.
 Kurth Meline explained, "Céline was a pioneer without question.
 Twenty years ago, we couldn't have got someone the stature of Britney Spears to appear in Vegas.
 Stars like her would never have considered it if Céline hadn't paved the way.
 She changed the face of modern Vegas."
 Dion's second residency, Celine, saw her perform a record-breaking 1,000th show at The Colosseum on October 8, 2016, which she dedicated to the memory of her late husband and manager, Rene Angelil.

 Since the 2010s, many other major performers have followed suit and accepted residency offers.
-This includes a variety of top acts, such as EDM DJs Tiesto and Calvin Harris, pop and R&B performers (including Adele, Jennifer Lopez, Diana Ross, Katy Perry, Usher, and Mariah Carey), and rock bands (such as Def Leppard and Aerosmith).
+This includes a variety of top acts, such as EDM DJs Tiësto and Calvin Harris, pop and R&B performers (including Adele, Jennifer Lopez, Diana Ross, Katy Perry, Usher, and Mariah Carey), and rock bands (such as Def Leppard and Aerosmith).
 Towards the end of the decade, there were even shows by hip hop acts such as Drake and Cardi B. By 2017, a tenth of Forbes Celebrity 100 had signed a residency contract in Las Vegas.